wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 This Medium post describes creating an SSH key pair and configuring it for use with github: https://medium.com/codex/git-authentication-on-macos-setting-up-ssh-to-connect-to-your-github-account-d7f5df029320

+The "create personal access token" workflow is also effective.

 2. How do I get started on Windows:
 * https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/GitHub-SSH-Windows-Example